Master of Physician Assistant

 Prior to placing a student at a clinical site, an active affiliation agreement between the HSU PA program and the facility must be in place.
 Here is a sample affiliation agreement.
 If it is a group practice/site, the affiliation will be with that group.
 If it is a private practice, the affiliation will be with the practice.
 If the provider provides care at a local hospital(s), we also require an affiliation agreement to be in place with the hospital(s).
 HSU utilizes a standard affiliation agreement for all clinical sites, but if the partnering facility has one, we are happy to review it to determine if it will satisfy all our requirements.

-In addition, a Letter of Intent is needed from the provider (provided by HSU PA program).
+In addition, a Letter of Intent is needed from the provider (provided by the HSU PA program).
 Please note a Letter of Intent does not oblige the provider to take students, it only notifies us of your interest.

 1. Will PA students need access to our patient charts?